Library

 The Bell Jar=the Bell Jar (english Version)

 "The Bell Jar" is the representative work of the famous American female writer Sylvia Plath.
-The novel records the collapse of Esther Greenwood: she is talented, beautiful, gifted and successful, but she slowly collapses - perhaps for the last time.
+The novel chronicles the breakdown of Esther Greenwood: brilliant, beautiful, endowed, and successful, but slowly heading towards collapse-perhaps her final collapse.
 Sylvia Plath deftly draws the reader into Esther's breakdown, making Esther's insanity completely real, even plausible, and as easy to stomach as watching a movie.
 To reveal the dark corners of the psyche so deeply is a remarkable achievement, and one that has made the novel a classic of American literature.

 The Haunting of Hill House= Evil House (english Version)